Category: RFS

 Using my notes and extra resources provided, I made these and more improvements.
 I also kept these improvements in mind, by ensuring I included them in new pages I designed.

 I added SROI sections across 2 pages, understanding its aim to make decisions of what to include to avoid overload.
 This followed with another meeting where I was told it was very good, with some corrections.
-I was pleased to know it’s meeting expectations and felt I had further clarity on how the organisation works.
+I was pleased it’s meeting expectations and felt I had further clarity on how the organisation works.

 Additionally, I looked into insights on each platform I use to better understand what timing works and what content to continue posting, e.g. behind the scenes posts and posting after 4pm on Instagram/Facebook.